ZayStallard/Bootstrap-projects/README.md

 &nbsp;

 **Aurora Grove Website: https://ajay-aurora-grove.netlify.app/**
-_:arrow_right:(A Completely Responsive fictional camping website coded solely using HTML, CSS, Bootstrap & Formspree.
+_:arrow_right:(It's a Completely Responsive fictional camping website.
 Many advanced features of bootstrap like carousels, Modals, cards & grid are incorporated into this website.
 One more special trait about this website is, clients can book their camp directly from the website by clicking on 'BOOK NOW' and specifying their details.
 All the user data collected will be securely stored in Formspree.)_

 &nbsp;